ComputeCanada/magic_castle/docs/README.md

 **default value**: true

 By default, the LXC containers created by Magic Castle are privileged.
-It is possible for security reasons to turn this off by provider `privileged = false` to the Incus module.
+It is possible for security reasons to turn this off by providing `privileged = false` to the Incus module.
 However, due to kernel restrictions designed to prevent unprivileged users from performing privileged operations like initiating mounts, the following features have to be disabled when running with `privileged = false`:
 - NFS server and mounts (`profile::nfs`)